For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Alan Parkinson - Flickr

-If your employer has agreed to cover travel costs you won't need to worry about this too much.
-But, if not, make sure you book tickets early to keep costs low.
+If your employer has agreed to cover travel costs, you won't need to worry about this too much.
+But, if not, book tickets early to keep costs low.

-If you're travelling by train, always use your 16–25 Railcard and check ticket-splitting sites for extra opportunities to save.
+If you're travelling by train, a 16–25 Railcard can save you money, and check ticket-splitting sites for extra opportunities to save.

 Our complete guide to getting cheap train tickets has even more tips.
 And don't forget to claim compensation for delays.

 If you're commuting every day, add up the total travel costs for the week and factor them into your budget.
-Check for alternative options like cycling, walking or car-sharing (a great way to save money while driving) to keep costs as low as possible.
+Check for alternative options like cycling, walking or car-sharing (a great way to save money while driving) to avoid overspending.

 4. Keep food costs low by bringing lunch to work

-It sounds boring, but make sure to plan your meals for the week.
-Lunch can get pretty expensive if you're splashing out on a meal deal or fancy a panini every day.
+Lunch gets pretty expensive if you're splashing out on a meal deal or fancy a panini each day.
 You could try these delicious but cheap sandwich ideas instead.

 That being said, if there's an opportunity for work lunches, go for it!
-These will almost always be paid for by the company (check first!) and are a great way to build relationships with your colleagues while getting some free food.
+These will usually be paid for by the company (check first!) and are a great way to build relationships with your colleagues while getting free food.

 You can also ask your colleagues if they know of any cheap places to eat nearby.
 They might know a hidden gem of a coffee shop or a cheap sandwich place that could otherwise take you weeks to discover on your own.